FACTBOX-The Biden Cabinet: President-elect builds a team

 ENVIRONMENTAL PROTECTION AGENCY

-Mary Nichols - The former assistant administrator for the EPA during Clinton's administration is chairwoman of California's Air Resources Board, which regulates air pollution in the state.
+Mary Nichols - The former assistant administrator for the EPA during former President Bill Clinton's administration is chairwoman of California's Air Resources Board, which regulates air pollution in the state.

-Collin O'Mara – The CEO of the National Wildlife Federation served as an energy and environment advisor to Biden.
-Prior to working at the NWF, O'Mara was the youngest person to head up the Delaware Department of Natural Resources and Environmental Control, from 2009 to 2014.
+Collin O'Mara – The CEO of the National Wildlife Federation served as an energy and environment adviser to Biden.
+O'Mara was the youngest person to head up the Delaware Department of Natural Resources and Environmental Control, from 2009 to 2014.

 CENTRAL INTELLIGENCE AGENCY